elf-review/elf-review/README.md

 python3 evaluation.py
 ```

-## ELVES Fuzzy Testing
+## ELVES Fuzz Testing
-The fuzzy testing programs and results for the 300 models are located in the folder: elf-review/ELF/fuzzy_testing/
+The fuzz testing programs and results for the 300 models are located in the folder: elf-review/ELF/fuzzy_testing/

 <!--## Evaluation Reproducing
 python3 main.py